 In the lead-up to the March 18 Silicon Valley Comic Con, conference host and Apple co-founder Steve Wozniak took a timeout from preparations to talk digital assistants with CNBC.
 The technology he’s most excited about, Woz said, is Amazon’s Echo.
-Driven by a combination of Amazon services and third-party developed voice experiences within the Alexa Skills Kit, Echo was first on the scene in the personal digital assistant space.
+A combination of Amazon services and third-party developed voice experiences within the Alexa Skills Kit drives Echo.
+It arrived first on the scene in the personal digital assistant space.

-But hot on its heels comes Google Home, Alphabet’s new always-on, voice activated personal assistant.
-Announced at I/O last week, Google Home promises to connect to other devices and personalize the assistant experience according to user preferences, among other features.
+But hot on its heels comes Google Home, Alphabet’s new always-on, voice-activated personal assistant.
+It was announced at I/O last week.
+Moreover, Google Home promises to connect to other devices and personalize the assistant experience.
+It will do this according to user preferences, among other features.

 Of course consumers are excited as the digital assistant market heats up.
 Two major players already in the game and Microsoft and Facebook expected to announce their own offerings shortly.

-But what does the proliferation of digital assistants and the widespread adoption of artificial intelligence for consumers mean for local marketers?
+But what does the proliferation of digital assistants for consumers mean for local marketers?
+And what about the widespread adoption of artificial intelligence?

 The short answer is: plenty.

 Digital assistants don’t have a whole lot of opportunity for differentiation.
 After all, the purpose of each is essentially the same: to provide accurate, timely answers to consumer questions.